Chain Reaction Cycles

+Chain Reaction Cycles is an English online retailer of sports gear and equipment.
+It is the online brand of the Frasers Group, having been bought after WiggleCRC went into administration with losses of £97 million.

-Chain Reaction Cycles is an online retailer of cycling products based in Belfast, Northern Ireland.
-A 2017 merger with Wiggle Ltd resulted in the formation of the Wiggle-CRC Group, whose head office is in Portsmouth, England.
+Previously it was an online retailer of cycling products based in Belfast, Northern Ireland.
+A 2016 merger with Wiggle Ltd resulted in the formation of the WiggleCRC Group, whose head office was in Portsmouth, England.
+WiggleCRC entered administration in October 2023, and only the brands were transferred to the new owners.

-Chain Reaction Cycles
+History

 Chain Reaction Cycles started out as a small bike shop named Ballynure Cycles which was opened in 1985 by George and Janice Watson using a £1500 bank loan in the small village of Ballynure in Northern Ireland.

-The business moved to larger premises in Ballyclare in 1989 and the name of the shop was changed to Ballyclare Cycles.
-During this time the Watson family organised some of the first ever downhill races in Ireland and put together the first ever Northern Ireland Downhill series.

-As business continued to grow a mail order service was created and advertisements were placed in cycling publications.
-In 1998 the business was moved again to a warehouse to accommodate the increase in orders through the mail order service.

-In late 1999 the company registered domain name www.ChainReactionCycles.com and launched the Chain Reaction Cycles website.
+In late 1999, the company registered domain name www.ChainReactionCycles.com and launched the Chain Reaction Cycles website.

 The sales grew each year.
 In 2011 revenues were £136.4 million (€170 million).
 Its peak sales were in 2013, at £155.6 million.
 By this time the website was providing multi lingual service and currency options for many countries.

+In 2013, the company became the co-sponsor of An Post–Chain Reaction, an Irish-Belgian professional cycling team established in 2006 by 1988 Vuelta a España winner Sean Kelly.
+The arrangement lasted until the team folded at the end of the 2017 season.
+The team mainly competed on the UCI Europe Tour and took wins at races including the Tour of Britain, Rás Tailteann and the Tour d'Azerbaïdjan while sponsored by Chain Reaction.
+Ryan Mullen won two Irish National Cycling Championships as an An Post–Chain Reaction rider, winning the road race in 2014 and the time trial in 2015.

-By 2015 sales had decreased to £136 million, with shares mainly going to Wiggle, a UK competitor.
+By 2015, sales had decreased to £136 million, with shares mainly going to Wiggle, a UK competitor.
 The company also required investment.

 A merger between Wiggle and Chain Reaction Cycles was announced in February 2016.

 Chain Reaction Cycles also retain a bricks & mortar retail store on Boucher Road, Belfast.
 The store sells a selection of their stock, and has a workshop for cycle maintenance.

 CRC makes a small number of its own components and one complete bicycle under its own brand name, "Brand X".